 When the beets are cooked and cool enough to peel, remove the skins and chop into cubes.
 Place in a food processor with the dates, garlic, and walnuts.
 Puree until the texture is really smooth.
 Stir in the lemon juice and salt.
 Taste and adjust seasoning as desired.
 Serve garnished with thyme and walnuts.

-My trip to Israel was sponsored by Vibe Israel but all content, ideas, and words are my own.
+Sponsored Content: Our trip to Israel was sponsored by Vibe Israel but all content, ideas, and words are our own.
 Thanks for supporting these posts, which allow us to keep Salt & Wind up and running.